expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 Each step consists of:
 * one line with the statement of the step and some of its attributes (status, labels, etc.)
-* optional few lines containing error messages related to the step
+* optional few lines containing error messages related to the step.
+When a step has an error, it will be separated with special delimiters `---` to increase readability.

 The format of the line with the step statement is as follows: